Gavin Hastings

 Andrew Gavin Hastings, (born 3 January 1962) is a Scottish former rugby union player.
 A fullback, he is widely regarded to be one of the best ever Scottish rugby players and was one of the outstanding players of his generation, winning 61 caps for Scotland, 20 of which as captain.
 He played for Watsonians, London Scottish, Cambridge University, Scotland and the British Lions.
 He twice toured with the Lions, to Australia in 1989 and as captain on the 1993 tour to New Zealand.

 Early life

-Hastings was born in Edinburgh, and was educated at George Watson's College, Edinburgh, Paisley College of Technology (now the University of the West of Scotland), and Magdalene College, Cambridge, where he read Land Economy and graduated with a BA in 1986.
+Hastings was born in Edinburgh, and was educated at George Watson's College, Edinburgh, Paisley College of Technology (now the University of the West of Scotland), and Magdalene College, Cambridge, where he studied Land Economy and graduated with a BA in 1986.

 Rugby union career

 Amateur career

 Hastings captained the victorious 1985 Cambridge University side, and during his sabbatical year he won the Gallaher Shield with Auckland University Rugby Football Club.
 In Scotland, Hastings played for Watsonians.